Department of Civil and Environmental Engineering, Imperial College London

-The Department of Civil and Environmental Engineering is the academic department at Imperial College London dedicated to civil engineering.
+The Department of Civil and Environmental Engineering is an academic department of the Faculty of Engineering at Imperial College London in England, United Kingdom.

 It is located at the South Kensington Campus in London, along Imperial College Road.
 The department is currently a part of the college's Faculty of Engineering, which was formed in 2001 when Imperial College restructured.
-The department has consistently ranked within the top five on the QS World University Rankings in recent years.

 The department is housed in the Skempton Building, named after the English civil engineer Sir Alec Skempton, the former head of the department.
 The departmental building changed its name from Civil Engineering Building to its current name in 2004, a short time after Skempton's death in 2001.

 History

 In 1884 the Central Institution of the City & Guilds of London Institute, later the City & Guilds College, appointed a professor, William Unwin, to teach civil and mechanical Engineering, the first teaching in the subject at the predecessors to Imperial College.
 In 1904, the department was taken over by William Dalby, who held the position until a separate civil engineering department was formed.

 From 1913 when the Department of Civil Engineering was separated, the Heads were: